ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 -  prevent takeoff before the autopilot is fully configured and ready to fly

-In past releases of APM:Plane arming was optional, and the requirement to arm (controlled by the ARMING_REQUIRED parameter) was disabled by default.
+In past releases of ArduPlane, arming was optional, and the requirement to arm (controlled by the ARMING_REQUIRED parameter) was disabled by default.
 This was changed for the 3.3.0 release to require arming by default.